 Point mass mascons are also used in a different way to determine the gravity field of irregular celestial bodies.
-An example can be found in (Chanut et al., 2015), where the gravity field of the asteroid 216 - also known as Kleopatra - is predicted by polyhedron models and point mass mascons.
-In case of asteroids, the irregular shape is observed by optical instruments first, while orbiters investigate only in rare cases the gravity field directly.
-The observed shape is approximated by tetrahedrons with three corners on the surface and one in the geometrical centre of the asteroid (cf. Fig. 2a).
-Point masses are located then, either one per tetrahedron in its geometrical centre or three in the centres of a geometrically sub-divided tetrahedron (cf. Fig. 2b).
-Assuming a constant density of the asteroid and a known total mass, the mass per mascon is assigned to a value proportional to the surrounding volume and the gravity field around the object can be predicted.
+An example can be found in Chanut et al. (2015), where the gravity field of the asteroid 216 - also known as Kleopatra - is predicted by polyhedron models and point mass mascons.
+In the case of asteroids, the irregular shape is observed by optical instruments first; only in rare cases, orbiters investigate the gravity field directly.
+The observed shape is approximated by tetrahedrons with three corners on the surface and one in the geometrical centre of the asteroid (see Fig. 2a).
+Point masses are located then, either one per tetrahedron in its geometrical centre or three in the centres of a geometrically sub-divided tetrahedron (see Fig. 2b).
+Assuming a constant density of the asteroid and a known total mass, the mass per mascon is assigned to a value proportional to the surrounding volume, and the gravity field around the object can be predicted.

-The point mass mascons have closed formulas for potential and explicit partial derivatives, which identifies them as type A mascons in the threefold scheme:
+The point mass mascons have closed formulas for potential and explicit partial derivatives, which identify them as type A mascons in the threefold scheme.

-- + The method is very easy to implement and requires only few computational resources. - + The gradient and all other field quantities are found 30 without quadrature. - The model is singular for the potential and the gradient at the location of the point masses. - In case of the Lunar gravity field, assumptions are required for location and depth below ground, as the Doppler tracking data and the observation geometry do not allow a detection of this information from the measurement.
+- + The method is very easy to implement and requires only a few computational resources. - + The gradient and all other field quantities are found without quadrature. - The model is singular for the potential and the gradient at the location of the point masses. - In the case of the lunar gravity field, assumptions are required for the location and depth below ground, as the Doppler tracking data and the observation geometry do not allow a detection of this information from the measurement.

-It should be pointed out that the modelling by point masses is applied for example in (Baur & Sneeuw, 2011) or (Barthelmes, 1986; Claessens et al., 2001; Lin et al., 2014) without being labelled as mascon approach by the authors, and that in the latter examples also the positions of the masses are estimated for regional studies of the Earth's gravity field.
-An iterative algorithm is developed and justified via quasiorthogonality in the sense of an inner product in (Barthelmes, 1986).
-To stabilize the optimization process, the possible movement per point mass shall be restricted in depth but also in radial or tangential direction w.r.t. to an initial position.
+It should be pointed out that the modelling by point masses is applied, for example, in Baur and Sneeuw (2011) or in Barthelmes (1986), Claessens et al. (2001), and Lin et al. (2014) without being labelled as a mascon approach by the authors, and that in the latter examples also the positions of the masses are estimated for regional studies of the Earth's gravity field.
+An iterative algorithm is developed and justified via quasi-orthogonality in the sense of an inner product in Barthelmes (1986).
+To stabilise the optimisation process, the possible movement per point mass shall be restricted in depth but also in radial or tangential direction with respect to an initial position.